0xhunter213/Patient-Zero-Revealer/README.md

 ### Events used to Detect WMIexec utilization

-- microsoft-ds protocol intial connection detect event id 3 , network protocol "microsoft-ds" then "epmap"
+- microsoft-ds followed by epmap intial connection detect event id 3 "epmap"
 - the same protocol port will establish a logon event 4624